How to fix shortcuts not working on iPhone

 Delete and re-download the shortcut

-If a shortcut isn’t working on your iPhone, delete it and add it again.
-Here’s how to do that:
+If a shortcut isn’t working, delete it and add it again to your iPhone or iPad.

-5. Add the shortcut again from the Gallery, internet, or the source from where you initially got it.
+3. Add the shortcut again from the Gallery, the internet, or whatever you obtained it from.

 Inspect Siri shortcut to fix it

-When you have problems running all shortcuts on your iPhone, make sure you update to the latest version of iOS.
-For that, go to Settings > General > Software Update.
+If all shortcuts on your iPhone are acting up, make sure to update your iPhone or iPad to the latest software by going to Settings > General > Software Update.

-Go to iPhone Settings > your name > iCloud.
-Scroll down and turn off the toggle for Shortcuts.
-After waiting for about 15 seconds, enable it again.
-Now, try to run a shortcut and see if it works or not.
+Go to Settings > your name > iCloud > See All on your iPhone or iPad, scroll down and turn off the toggle for Shortcuts, then wait for about 15 seconds before re-enabling it.
+Try to run the shortcut to see if it works now.

 Shortcuts iCloud Sync

-1. Press the Shortcuts app icon on the Home Screen or App Library and tap Remove App > Delete App > Delete.
+1. Touch and hold the Shortcuts icon on the Home Screen or your App Library and choose Remove App > Delete App > Delete from the menu.

 2. Restart your iPhone.

-3. Get the Shortcuts app again from the App Store.
+3. Download the Shortcuts app from the App Store.

 Delete old automation

-In rare cases, getting rid of old or all personal automation might help.
-To do that, open the Shortcuts app > Automation > swipe left on an automation, and tap Delete.
+In rare cases, getting rid of old personal automations might help.
+Open the Shortcuts and select the Automation tab, then swipe left over an automation and choose Delete.

 Delete Automation on iPhone